 But to enjoy the sparkling vistas and the peaceful woods, you’ll need to prepare for the hazards that accompany winter: cold weather and heavy snow.
-To help you adventure safely, we have compiled 13 tips, tricks, and hacks for Overlanding and wheeling in the snow.
+To help you adventure safely, we have compiled 13 tips, tricks, and hacks for Overlanding in the snow.

 Wear Proper Winter Clothing

 To experience the beauty of Overlanding in winter without shivering, you’ll need to dress in layers and choose bulkier and heavier clothing.
 Have a base layer, mid-layer, and outer shell.
 For those brutally cold days, get a heavy-fill-down jacket.
 In addition, wear waterproof ankle boots, warm socks, warm gloves, and winter gaiters.

 Get Snow-Specific Tires

 Investing in a dedicated set of snow tires will give your rig better traction on icy trails.
 Apart from preventing skidding and sliding, they will improve stopping power and help you get unstuck faster when you find yourself bogged down.
 Of course, you can also lower the tires’ air pressure for an improved grip.
 Don’t forget to pack a dual-function air compressor and deflator.

 Out in the snowy trails, chances are there won’t be other overlanders to help you when you’re in a pickle.
 Bring recovery gear such as a winch, traction boards, recovery straps, tire chains, a shovel, a snow broom, and leather-palmed gloves.
 Don’t pack unnecessary stuff; you’ll want to keep the rig as light as possible to stay on top of the snow.